mrperson2015/spark_training/README.md

 ### Audits

 Audits run with every job to verify all data is accounted for with no record or data loss.
 While audits cant guarantee that the job is bug free.
-It can show that no data loss has occured.
+It can show that no data loss has occurred.
 These can be categorized into two distinct buckets:

 1. _Basic_: steps that can be applied to any job
 2. _Specific_: steps that are designed specifically to the current job and its data